GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 TIP: Start from the bottom when reviewing cards.

 TIP: Focus on cards that are Groom Draft when reviewing cards.

+TIP: Try to keep cards 'right-sized' and scoped to be started and finished within the Sprint.

 TIP: Filter for cards that are Groomed Final before starting a review and exclude cards assigned to yourself.